-- Severe sudden onset chest pain, left arm or neck pain that does not settle within 10 minutes of resting, - Unexplained collapse, - Persistent extreme racing heart which makes you feel dizzy or causes loss of consciousness, - Severe breathlessness either associated with a racing heart, or does not settle within 10 minutes of resting.
+- Unexplained collapse - Persistent extreme racing heart which makes you feel very dizzy or causes loss of consciousness, - Worsening severe breathlessness that does not settle within 10 minutes of resting.

 Urgent Health Advice

 For urgent health advice about physical or mental health, when it's not an emergency, please call 111 from any landline or mobile phone.
 You can also visit www.nhs.uk.
 The NHS 111 service is available 24 hours a day, seven days a week.